matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 [Audience applause]

 I could have imagined this.
-You know I told my wife Steph, I said, "If 100 people use this, that would be ridiculously outrageous", and that is not what happened.
+I told my wife Steph, "If 100 people use this, that would be ridiculously outrageous".
+And that is not what happened.
 And what did happen is interesting.
 I do not think it is fully understood.

 But I wanted today to talk about a look back a little bit about the motivations behind Clojure.
 It is not like when you come out with a